quilsoft-org/odoo-argentina-ee/l10n_ar_account_tax_settlement/README.rst

 |company_logo|

-This module is maintained by the |company|.
+This module is maintained by |company|.

 To contribute to this module, please visit https://github.com/quilsoft-org/odoo-argentina-ee/wiki